Struggling with dressing for in-between weather? These spring outfit ideas are perfect for 16-20 degrees

 4. Skirt and blouse

 Teaming a skirt with a blouse has gained an unfair reputation for feeling a bit stuffy, but there are plenty of ways to breathe new life into this spring-ready combo.
-Thanks to the '70s and '90s fashion trend revivals occurring this season, denim skirt outfits are back in a big way.
+Thanks to the '70s and '90s fashion trend revivals, denim skirt outfits are back in a big way.
 Team yours with knee-high tan boots and a floaty shirt for a fashion-forward look.
 If you wore the denim skirt trend the first time and can’t bear to go back, opt for an animal print or bold-hued skirt instead.
 A figure-hugging pencil silhouette will make any spring outfit feel more polished, and if you're still rocking a silky slip skirt, don't worry, this trend isn’t going anywhere either.
 If you're opting for an attention-grabbing printed or bright skirt, it makes sense to keep your top half simple, so think clean lines and crisp collars when it comes to your blouse.
 A spring outfit idea that everyone can get on board with.

 Fashion editor’s picks…